qinboqi/UglyOS/README.md

 UglyOS
 ======

-An ugly mcu os, just fo fun.
+An ugly MCU OS, just for fun.